A small percentage of fetuses are unfortunately so severely malformed that they will die

 takes its course.
 The newborn dies quickly because its genetic

-malformations give the child only a few hours life expectancy.
+malformations typically give the child only a few hours life expectancy.

 hospital when her pregnancy is at about the 35 week mark. i.e. about five weeks